-Both you and your guarantor, if applicable, need to make sure that you keep your agreement and any other documents in a safe place as you may need to refer to these during your tenancy or need them as evidence if applying for parking permits etc.

-Most of the time, the landlord will be happy for your tenancy to be renewed after the initial term.
-You may need to pay a renewal fee, which will be stated on the fee guide provided to you at the beginning of the tenancy.
+Both you and your guarantor, if applicable, need to make sure that you keep your agreement and any other documents in a safe place as you may need to refer to these during your tenancy or need them as evidence if applying for parking permits etc. Most of the time, the landlord will be happy for your tenancy to be renewed after the initial term.
 If you are in breach of your tenancy or when the tenancy comes to an end, we can take possession of the property.
-We are required by law to serve you notice of our intention to do this and to follow the eviction procedure as detailed in the Housing Act 1988.
+We are required by law to serve you notice of our intention to do this and to follow the correct legal procedures.